-Greg Nieberg is a member of our Post-Grant Proceedings Group, focusing primarily on inter partes review (IPR) and patent reexaminations before the USPTO’s Patent Trial and Appeal Board (PTAB).
+Greg Nieberg is a member of the Post-Grant Proceedings Practice, focusing primarily on inter partes review (IPR) and patent reexaminations before the USPTO’s Patent Trial and Appeal Board (PTAB).
 Greg has also represented clients at all stages of patent litigations, and is experienced handling matters at the Federal district courts (including the District of Delaware and Eastern District of Texas), the International Trade Commission (ITC), and arbitrations before the International Chamber of Commerce (ICC).

 Greg also maintains a robust pro bono practice.
-He was awarded the 2011 Award for Excellence in Pro Bono Advocacy by Sanctuary for Families for the successful representation of a woman seeking asylum from Burkina Faso where she faced retaliation for avoiding a forced marriage and FGM of her daughters.
-Greg also represented another client that successfully vacated a state criminal conviction on the grounds of ineffective assistance of appellate counsel over ten years after pleading guilty and having a direct appeal denied.
+He was awarded the 2011 Award for Excellence in Pro Bono Advocacy by Sanctuary for Families for the successful representation of a woman seeking asylum from Burkina Faso, where she faced retaliation for avoiding a forced marriage and FGM of her daughters.
+Greg also represented another client that successfully vacated a state criminal conviction on the grounds of ineffective assistance of appellate counsel over 10 years after pleading guilty and having a direct appeal denied.